CCNBerkeley/Lab-Docs/README.md

-# Lab-Wiki
+# Lab-Docs
-Repository for Lab Wiki Material
+Repository for lab documents.